EvgenyMuryshkin/QuokkaEvaluation/RTL/Tutorials/02 - RTL Simulator.md

 Support for custom tracing will be added as part of future work.

-**Hardcode VCD tracer will be remove from RTL simulator and will be available as trace option**
+**Hardcoded VCD tracer will be removed from RTL simulator and will be available as trace option**

 #### Scheduling
 Top level module is scheduled with instance of input parameters.
 This functions is called every time simulator needs a fresh state of input parameters.